Wasserstein Stability for Persistence Diagrams: Consequences for topological summaries

 By setting $r$ small and $a$ large we can make the left hand side arbitrarily large and the right hand side arbitrarily small which provides a contradiction regardless of the choice of $q, C$ and $\alpha$.
 This means there cannot be any H\"older continuity when $q\neq \infty$. \end{proof}

-\begin{porism} Let $M$ be a simplicial complex containing at least one edge.
+\begin{corollary} Let $M$ be a simplicial complex containing at least one edge.
 Let $(X, L^p)$ denote the space of monotone functions over $M$ with the $L^p$ metric.
-For all $p,q\in [1, \infty)$, the function $PL: (X, d_{L^p}) \to (pl,L^q)$ which sends each function to the persistence landscape of its sublevel set filtration is \emph{not} H\"older continuous. \end{porism}
+For all $p,q\in [1, \infty)$, the function $PL: (X, d_{L^p}) \to (pl,L^q)$ which sends each function to the persistence landscape of its sublevel set filtration is \emph{not} H\"older continuous. \end{corollary}

-\begin{proof} We prove by creating an example of a pair of function that produce the persistence diagrams in Theorem \ref{thm:pl}.
-Fix an edge $[x_1, x_2]$ in $M$.
-Set $f([x_1])=0$, $f([x_2])=0$, $g([x_1,x_2])=a-r$ and $g(\tau)=a$ for all other cells $\tau\in M$.
-Note that $\|f-g\|_p=r$ for all $r\in [0,a]$.
-The persistence diagram of the sublevel set filtrations of $f$ and $g$ are the $X$ and $Y$ used in the proof of Theorem \ref{thm:pl}.
-The remainder of the proof are the same inequalities as before. \end{proof}
+\begin{proof} We prove the result by creating an example of a pair of functions that produce the persistence diagrams in Theorem \ref{thm:pl} as a \prsx{subdiagram.} Fix an edge $[x_1, x_2]$ in $M$.
+Set $f([x_1])=0$, $f([x_2])=0$, $g([x_1,x_2])=a-r$ and $g(\tau)=a$ for all other cells $\tau\in M$. \prsx{Let all other simplices take a constant value larger than $2a$ for both $f$ and $g$.} Note that $\|f-g\|_p=r$ for all $r\in [0,a]$.
+The persistence diagram of the sublevel set filtrations of $f$ and $g$ \prsx{until $a$} are the $X$ and $Y$ used in the proof of Theorem \ref{thm:pl} \prsx{and the same for both diagrams outside of this subdiagram.
+More precisely, they contain the essential classes of $M$ which appear at the chosen constant.} The remainder of the proof are the same inequalities as before. \end{proof}

 \begin{remark} It is worth noting that \cite{bubenik2015statistical} does have a limited version of Wasserstein stability using \cite{cohen2010lipschitz}.
 This corollary states that for $X$ a triangulable, compact metric space that implies bounded degree-$k$ total persistence for some real number $k \geq 1$, and $f, g$ two tame Lipschitz functions we have